-We recommend using the NEBNext Poly(A) mRNA Magnetic Isolation kit (NEB #E7490) for mRNA enrichment.
-Before starting, add nuclease-free water to each sample to a final volume of 50 μL for mRNA enrichment, and proceed with the corresponding protocol until the elution step.
-For the latter, follow the procedure below.
+We recommend using the NEBNext Poly(A) mRNA Magnetic Isolation kit (NEB #E7490) for the mRNA enrichment procedure.
+We suggest following the Express protocol of the mentioned kit and proceeding until the elution step.
+Before starting, add 30 μL of nuclease-free water to each sample to bring the final volume to 50 μL for the mRNA enrichment protocol.